All articles

 Can face swap apps steal my identity?

-A face swap app that uploads your photo to a cloud server does have access to your biometric data.
-If that data is retained, breached, or combined with other personal information (like an email address from a required signup), it could theoretically contribute to identity fraud.
-Apps that process on-device and don’t require accounts minimize this risk to near zero because they never possess your biometric data on their infrastructure.
+A face swap app that uploads your photo to a cloud server does have access to your biometric data while it generates the swap.
+The risk escalates when that data is combined with other personal information — like an email address from a required signup — because that link between your real identity and your face is what could theoretically contribute to identity fraud.
+Apps that don’t require accounts and use an anonymous device key, like Face Swap AI, cut that link: there is no profile, email, or login tying the faces you swap to who you are.

 Do I need to label face-swapped content on social media?